 Photo by Jane Pipkin

 If you’re craving matcha-flavored treats, you’re in luck.
 As the name suggests — there’s a tea house and café at the back of the store.
-Here, you can try some matcha soba or an intricately designed matcha parfait.
+Here, you can try some matcha soba, an intricately designed matcha parfait, or a simple matcha latte.
 There are also a few takeout options for those wanting something smaller.

 5. Yamadashiya